Skip to main content

 Lifetime MIP required

-PMI can be removed at 20% equity
+PMI can be automatically dropped at 20% to 22% equity based on the Homeowners Protection Act.

 Loan Backing